Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.6.
 Faroe Islands (Føroyar, Færøerne)

 The Faroe Islands are an autonomous overseas district of Denmark, not part of the European Union.
-While the CIA World Factbook, and dozens of websites which draw from it, assert that “the legal system of the Faroe Islands is Danish,” that is a considerable oversimplification.
+While the CIA World Factbook, and dozens of websites that draw from it, assert that “the legal system of the Faroe Islands is Danish,” that is a considerable oversimplification.
 Note the following declaration by Denmark in connection with its adherence to the Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters, Aarhus, Denmark, June 25, 1998:

 “Both the Faroe Islands and Greenland are self-governing under Home Rule Acts, which implies inter alia that environmental affairs in general and the areas covered by the Convention are governed by the right of self-determination.
 In both the Faroe and the Greenland Home Rule Governments there is great political interest in promoting the fundamental ideas and principles embodied in the Convention to the extent possible.
-However, as the Convention is prepared with a view to European countries with relatively large populations and corresponding administrative and social structures, it is not a matter of course that the Convention is in all respects suitable for the scarcely populated and far less diverse societies of the Faroe Islands and of Greenland.
+However, as the Convention is prepared with a view to European countries with relatively large populations and corresponding administrative and social structures, it is not a matter of course that the Convention is in all respects suitable for the scarcely populated and far less diverse societies of the Faroe Islands and Greenland.
 Thus, full implementation of the Convention in these areas may imply needless and inadequate bureaucratization.
-The authorities of the Faroe Islands and of Greenland will analyse this question thoroughly.”
+The authorities of the Faroe Islands and Greenland will analyze this question thoroughly.”

-Unfortunately, no thorough overview of the Faroes legal system exists other than those written in Faroese or in Danish, and an original undertaking is beyond the scope of this guide.
+Unfortunately, no thorough overview of the Faroes legal system exists other than those written in Faroese or Danish, and an original undertaking is beyond the scope of this guide.
 What we can provide are sources of primary and secondary law and political and economic data, online and in print, for those who might want to undertake such a project or who need to find a specific law or legal principle as applied in the Faroe Islands.
 Some brief commercial and government descriptive material

 The following statement was provided to us in 2004 by the Mission of the Faroe Islands to the United Kingdom for the preparation of an earlier version of this article: “The Faroes are a part of the Danish Kingdom and the Danish judicial system; the Danish Supreme Court is also the court of last instance in Faroese matters.
 The Danish judicial system is comprised of many city courts as tribunals of first instance.
 There are two High Courts, East and West.
 The East High Court (Østre Landsret) and the Supreme Court are in Copenhagen.”

 For links to NATO documents, see the entry for Iceland.
-Denmark and Iceland have been ratifying signatories to the Treaty of Brussels (Mar.
-17, 1948) and member states of NATO since 1949.
+Denmark and Iceland have been

 Constitution (Denmark):

-Danish private international law (international privatret)
+Danish private international law (international private)

 • Joseph Lookofsky, “Danish Private International Law in the Third Millennium: Where are We Going?
-Where Have We Been?”, in Peter Blume (ed.), Legal issues at the dawn of the millennium (1999)
+Where Have We Been?” in Peter Blume (ed.), Legal issues at the dawn of the millennium (1999)

 • Allan Philip, American-Danish Private International Law (Oceana 1957)

-Government websites:
+Government websites

 Online directories of official sites: